randyhoffner/FSND-Proj-4/README.md

 This project uses PostgreSQL and Python to store and report the results of a Swiss-style tournament, and Python to test the functionality of these methods.
 A Swiss-style tournament is one in which no players are eliminated after each round.
 Rather, each subsequent round pairs players who are equal or nearly equal in number of wins.

 ## Repository Contents
-The git repository containsa folder named "tournament", which contains the files required to run the project.
-The folder must be downloaded or cloned to the host machine.
+Download or clone the git repository project to the host machine, and place the resultant "FSND-Proj-4-master" folder in the home directory.
+The folder contains four files:  tournament.sql, tournament.py, tournament_test.py, and Vagrantfile, which sets up and provisions the virtual machine to run the project.
 In order to assure a consistent environment and an identical experience across all computer platforms, the project is run using Linux Ubuntu running in a virtual machine.

 The virtual machine requires VirtualBox and Vagrant to be downloaded and installed on the host computer.
 After installing VirtualBox and Vagrant, you are ready to run the project.

 ## Prepare to Run the Project
-Open a terminal window in your computer, such as Mac Terminal or GitBash run in Administrator mode on a Windows machine.
+Open a terminal window, such as Mac Terminal or GitBash run in Administrator mode on a Windows machine.

-- At the command prompt, navigate to the "tournament" folder
+- At the command prompt, navigate to the "FSND-Proj-4-master" folder

-- Type "vagrant up" or "vagrant provision" as appropriate, then ENTER.
+- Type "vagrant up" or "vagrant provision" if the vm has previously run, then ENTER.
 This will start the virtual machine.

 - When installation is finished, type "vagrant ssh" then ENTER at the prompt.
 This will log you into the virtual machine.
 You will be running ubuntu-trusty-32.

 - When logged in, type "cd /vagrant" then ENTER at the prompt.
 This directory contains the files synced between the host machine and the guest machine.
-Type "ls" then ENTER to list the synced files, which will include the "tournament" folder from the host machine.
-Type "cd /vagrant/tournament" to navigate to the tournament files, from which the PostgreSQL and Python files may be run.
+Type "ls" then ENTER to list the synced files, which will include the "FSND-Proj-4-master" folder from the host machine.
+Type "cd /vagrant/FSND-Proj-4-master" to navigate to the tournament files, from which the PostgreSQL and Python files may be run.

 ## Run the Project
 - The tournament.sql file sets up the database, creating the database, the players table, the matches table, and the standings view.
-It starts with a DROP DATABASE table; command, to clear out any old tournament database and start anew.
+It starts with a DROP DATABASE command, to clear out any old tournament database and start anew.
 Run tournament.sql by typing "psql -f tournament.sql;" then ENTER, which will create the database, tables, and view.

 - The tournament_test.py file uses the commands in the tournament.py file to perform the functions required to perform the 10 tests listed below.
 Run it by typing "python tournament_test.py", then ENTER, at the prompt.
 This will run the tests.
 The results of each test are printed, and if any test is failed, the test will stop at that point with an error message.
 If all tests pass, the list of tests will be printed, followed by the message:  "Success!
 All tests pass!"
 The list of tests follows.